Together-100Devs/Together/.github/CONTRIBUTING.md

 3. Click Create fork.
    ![Screenshot of create fork button on GitHub](assets/contributing-create-fork.jpg)

-> 💡 Your new fork will include the `development` branch as the default branch.
+> 💡 Your new fork will include the `main` branch as the default branch.

 #### Cloning your fork